 Partner: Universitas Indonesia, Institut Teknologi Bandung, Institut Pertanian Bogor, Universitas Bangka Belitung, Universitas Negeri Gorontalo, Universitas Muhammadiyah Gorontalo, and University of Colorado Boulder.

 CDSR will develop a multidisciplinary collaboration to research and implement a hybrid and efficient energy system, build the capacity of local industry and create a network of renewable energy stakeholders within Indonesia.
-CDSR will develop prototypes to support near zero-energy buildings in tropical urban areas called Building Integrated
+CDSR will develop prototypes to support near zero-energy buildings in tropical urban areas called Building Integrated - Center for Collaborative Research on Acute Respiratory Infections (CCR ARI)

 Lead: Universitas Padjadjaran (UNPAD)